 Rookie Card Year: 2008

-It didn't happen right away like some other pitchers, but Max Scherzer is emerging as one of baseball's best.
-The starter for the American League at the 2013 All-Star Game, he's a key piece of Detroit's dominant pitching staff.
-Max Scherzer cards and memorabilia are slowly building a bigger following, but there's still plenty of room for growth, which will likely only come with a more prolonged dominance.
+It didn't happen right away like some other pitchers, but Max Scherzer is one of baseball's best.
+As a key piece of the pitching staffs for the Detroit Tigers and Washington Nationals, Max Scherzer rookie cards and memorabilia are building a bigger following, but there's still room for growth, which will likely only come with more dominance.

 Upper Deck released the first Max Scherzer cards in 2005 as part of their USA Baseball line.
 These included a handful of different autographs and memorabilia cards.
-2007 Donruss Elite Extra Edition also has a Scherzer autograph that is numbered to 250.
+In addition, 2007 Donruss Elite Extra Edition has a Scherzer autograph that is numbered to 250.

-Max Scherzer rookie cards can be found in 2008 products.
+However, Max Scherzer rookie cards can be found in 2008 products.
 Of his 16 rookies, four are autographed.
 The 2008 Upper Deck Ultimate Collection Max Scherzer is the only one to have a signature and memorabilia swatch.
-His signature is done directly on the fabric.
-Additionally, a redemption for an Max Scherzer rookie card with an autograph and memorabilia swatch was inserted in 2008 SP Authentic, the final card was never produced.
+The signature is done directly on the fabric.
+While a redemption for a Max Scherzer rookie card with an autograph and memorabilia swatch was inserted in 2008 SP Authentic, the final card was never produced.

 Max Scherzer Rookie Card Guide

 - 2008 Bowman Chrome Draft #BDP33

 - 2008 Topps Updates and Highlights #UH280